 How have UNICEF donors been helping?

-reach almost 2.3 million children and caregivers with mental health and psychosocial support.
+Reach almost 750,000 children and caregivers with mental health and psychosocial support.

 What are the needs of children and families in Ukraine?

-As the needs for Ukrainian children continue to grow, we won't stop delivering until we've reached every child.
+As the war in Ukraine continues, the situation for millions of kids there remains dangerous and desperate.
+We won't stop delivering until we've reached every child who needs us.
 Any amount you can give today, will make a difference.

 Here's a snapshot of the current needs:

-4.6 million school-aged children need help to continue their education.
+5.3 million children need support to continue their education.

 UNICEF has been in Ukraine for more than 25 years, and we’re not going anywhere.
 We have offices and teams across the country, and in neighbouring countries, working around the clock to deliver for children.

-We have decades of experience responding in emergency situations (300+ each year).
+We have decades of experience responding in emergency situations (more than 300 each year).
 And with a web of supply hubs and logistic networks across the world, and expert committed staff on the ground - we are uniquely positioned to maximise the impact of every dollar donated.

 Please donate now.